-The number of dwellings constructed across Central Lancashire in 2017/18 increased by 103 dwellings compared to the 2016/17 Monitoring Report.
-There was a higher proportion of dwellings built in the Preston and South Ribble Urban Area and in Key Service Centre locations then elsewhere in Central Lancashire in the monitoring period.
+The number of dwellings constructed across Central Lancashire in 2018/19 increased by 236 dwellings compared to the 2017/18 Monitoring Report.
+There was a higher proportion of dwellings built in the Preston and South Ribble Urban Area and in Key Service Centre locations than elsewhere in Central Lancashire in the monitoring period.
+There was also an increase in the number of dwellings constructed in the Rural Local Service Centres and elsewhere.